druellan/Productive-GET-MCP/README.md

 ## Available Tools

 ### `get_projects`
-Retrieve all active projects.
-Returns paginated results with project details, attributes, and relationships.
+Retrieve all projects with basic information.

 **Properties:**
 - No parameters (returns all projects)